Man in India

 Man in India is a journal on anthropology with a focus on South Asia.
 Its scope includes biological and sociocultural anthropology, archaeology, linguistics and folk-culture.
 It is currently published by Serials Publications Pvt.
-Ltd., a publisher listed on Beall's list of predatory publishers before it was taken down in 2017.
+Ltd. India.
+Man in India, a quarterly peer-reviewed journal and published anthropological articles that covers the South Asian studies.
+This is a pioneer International journal in anthropology.
+Since 1921 it has been published anthropological papers concern with South Asian society and culture.

 History

 It is the first anthropological journal to have been started in India and was started by Sarat Chandra Roy in 1921.
+Verrier Elwin was also an editor.

 It was edited by Nirmal Kumar Bose from 1951 to 1972.
 Dr. Sumahan Bandyopadhyay is the present editor of this international journal.